MansurAshraf/mansurashraf.github.com/_posts/2014-06-27-scalding-finding-k-nearest-neighbors-for-fun-and-profit.md

 Recommended products must be in the same category.
 For example if someone is viewing a waffle maker and we recommended him a towel, it would be considered a bad recommendation.
 Recommended products must be in the same sub category as well.
 Our imaginary site sells twenty different types of jeans, if a customer is looking at a Slimming Bootcut, Rinse Wash jeans we should try to recommend other bootcut jeans.
 Recommended products must be in the same price range.
 For example if someone is looking at a $20 dollar shoes, we won't recommend her 100$ shoes.
-For simplicity sake we will assume that our product catalog is available in CSV format and our products have five attributes namely DEPARTMENT, SUB_DEPARTMENT, PRODUCT, DESCRIPTION, REG_PRICE, SALE_PRICE.
+For simplicity sake we will assume that our product catalog is available in CSV format and our products have five attributes namely *DEPARTMENT, SUB_DEPARTMENT, PRODUCT, DESCRIPTION, REG_PRICE, SALE_PRICE*.
 A sample of product catalog is available here.
 Lets start by reading the product catalog in a scalding job and doing a self join on DEPARTMENT, SUB_DEPARTMENT.
 This partitioning of catalog will take care of the first business rule of recommending products only from the same category.

 ```